4.1 Background

 The inclusion of potential common shares in diluted EPS

-will always be antidilutive.
-Therefore, basic EPS and diluted EPS are the
+will generally be antidilutive.
+Therefore, basic EPS and diluted EPS are

 |